eoscafe/eos-debug/smart-contracts.md

 Let's create an account to deploy the contract on.
 To do this, you must have an existing account name and keys associated with it in your wallet.

-`cleos create account <existing-account-name> token <Public-Key-1> <Public-Key-2> -p <existing-account-name>`
+`./cleos create account <existing-account-name> token <Public-Key-1> <Public-Key-2> -p <existing-account-name>`

 You can change the token account name (which I specified as "token" above) to anything you want as long as it fits the rules for an account name.

 If you are connected to a testnet, another node may have claimed an account with the name "token" already, in which case you must use another account name.

 ### Import key into wallet

-`$ cleos wallet import <private-key>`
+`./cleos wallet import <private-key>`

 This gives you permission to use the "token" account created above.

 ### Deploy token contract

 You are now ready to deploy the token contract.
 We are starting with the token contract as it is quite basic, and has similar actions to the other contracts that we will experiment with.

 Assuming you are running from your home directory:

-`$ cleos set contract token /path-to-eos/build/contracts/eosio.token -p token`
+`./cleos set contract token /path-to-eos/build/contracts/eosio.token -p token`

 Again, if you did not set your token account name as "token", substitute it in for "token" above.